ekawatani/i18npack/README.md

 ### Using Templates

 It is possible to reference a value from any source files so you don't need to repeat the same values in many places.
 [JSON Query](https://github.com/mmckegg/json-query) is supported in i18npack to make this possible.
-To use it, enclose the query in the `{{ }}` delimiter:
+To use it, **enclose the query in the `{{ }}` delimiter**:

 bio.yaml
 ```yaml